 Tourism in Tbilisi is booming.k

 The whole economy has developed well in recent years, especially tourism.
 More and more tourists come to Tbilisi every year to admire sights such as the historic old town with its colorful wooden balconies, the Nariqala fortress, or the Tsminda Sameba church.
 More and more people want to profit from the boom.
 Hotels and guesthouses are springing up like mushrooms and the builders are trying to outdo each other with larger and more modern buildings.
 Every medal has two sides, it is no different in Tbilisi.

 Private tours in Tbilisi

 Are you interested in a city tour in Tbilisi or a private tour to Georgia or to any other place in the Caucasus region?
 Tell us about your ideas and immediately get an offer without obligation from us.

 How to get to Tbilisi

 The best route to Tbilisi from Western Europe is via Balkan, Bulgaria and Turkey.
 We don't recommend the route via Ukraine and the North Caucasus (Russia).

 There are regular minibus connections to Tbilisi from nearly every city and village in Georgia.
 It's the cheapest way to travel in Georgia.

 A large number of airlines fly to the Tbilisi International Airport.
-Amongst others, there are are direct flight from Athens, Brussels, Istanbul, London, Kiev, Moscow, Munich, St. Petersburg, Tel Aviv, Warsaw and Vienna.
+Amongst others, there are direct flights from Athens, Brussels, Istanbul, London, Kiev, Moscow, Munich, St. Petersburg, Tel Aviv, Warsaw and Vienna.

 There are several train connections from different countries to Tbilisi.

 Things to do in Tbilisi

-Located at the northwestern end of the Tbilisi reservoir, the Chronicles of Georgia monument tells all the important aspects of the Georgian history and offers a fantastic view on the city of Tbilisi.
+Located at the northwestern end of the Tbilisi reservoir, the Chronicles of Georgia monument tells all the important aspects of Georgian history and offers a fantastic view of the city of Tbilisi.
 Read more ...